jackleeio/jackleeio/README.md

 - 🔭 &nbsp; I’m currently learning Vue.js Application Development
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
-- 💼 &nbsp; Android developer, front-end web developer and Python full stack develop.
+- 💼 &nbsp; Android developer, front-end web developer and Python full stack developer.
 - 🌱 &nbsp; Enthusiast in Data Mining and Artificial Intelligence .
 - ✍️ &nbsp; Watching Good Moive and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.